mhgbrown/cached_resource/README.md

 * `:enabled` Default: `true`
 * `:ttl` The time in seconds until the cache should expire.
 Default: `604800`
 * `:collection_synchronize` Use collections to generate cache entries for individuals.
-Update existing cached collections with new individuals.
+Update the existing cached principal collection with new individuals.
 Default: `false`
+* `:collection_arguments` The arguments that identify the principal collection request.
+Default: `[:all]`
 * `:logger` The logger to which CachedResource messages should be written.
 Default: The `Rails.logger` if available, or an `ActiveSupport::BufferedLogger`
 * `:cache` The cache store that CacheResource should use.
 Default: The `Rails.cache` if available, or an `ActiveSupport::Cache::MemoryStore`